aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 The guidance for 'Multi-cluster application management with EKS and Karmada on AWS' guidance provides the following features:

-1. Instructions to deploy manually:

-    - Amazon EKS cluster to host Karmada control plane and act as a parent cluster for multi-cluster management.
-    - Karmada in high availability mode with network load balancer.
-    - Amazon EKS clusters to act as member clusters for Karmada.
-    - Sample workload using Karmada multi-cluster deployment replicas.

-2. Shell script to deploy automatically:

-    - Amazon EKS cluster to host Karmada control plane and act as a parent cluster for multi-cluster management.
-    - Karmada in high availability mode with network load balancer.
-    - Amazon EKS clusters to act as member clusters for Karmada.
-    - Sample workload using Karmada multi-cluster deployment replicas.

-3. CDK application to deploy automatically:

-    - Amazon VPC with 3 public and 3 private subnets with a NAT gateway.
-    - Management host (EC2 instance) for Amazon EKS and Karmada.
-    - Amazon EKS cluster to host Karmada control plane and act as a parent cluster for multi-cluster management.
-    - Karmada in high availability mode with network load balancer.

 ## Architecture overview